Compliance to Competitive Advantage with Audit-Ready DCF Solutions

 This approach provides commodity-driven DCF volumes at different levels of aggregation (supply chain, landscape) and helps companies assess, prioritise, and plan sourcing and traceability strategies across commodities and regions.

-- High resolution satellite monitoring of deforestation and land use change
+2. High-resolution satellite monitoring of forest and land use change

 “We collaborated with Satelligence, a satellite monitoring platform, to help improve our capability to monitor deforestation events, detect and respond to early alerts and verify origins as deforestation-free in our palm oil (global coverage), sugarcane (Mexico) and cocoa (Brazil, Mexico) supply chains.”